-“This stuff will kill you”, HEMSI officials on opiate/heroin epidemic
+“This stuff will kill you,” HEMSI officials on opiate/heroin epidemic

 It's scenes like that first responders are calling a public health crisis.

-"What happens is that there wasn't anybody around when they shot up, their trip isn't to the hospital it's too the funeral home," said Don Webster with HEMSI.
+"What happens is that there wasn't anybody around when they shot up, their trip isn't to the hospital it's to the funeral home," said Don Webster with HEMSI.

 "This is not just in Huntsville or Madison County or Alabama this is nationwide.
 The opiate and heroin usage is becoming a major public health crisis," explained Webster.